ptikobj/george-chapman-studio/_posts/2019-08-30-fugitive-space-pada-studios.md

 schedules in the studio.

 ![Pyrite field on the former industrial estate of CUF, now owned by Baía do Tejo.
 Photo: PADA Studios](/assets/img/fugitive_space-3.jpg)

+Pyrite field on the former industrial estate of CUF, now owned by Baía do Tejo.
+Photo: PADA Studios

 PADA was my first artist residency experience, and so I wasn't sure what to expect as I had nothing to compare it with.
 I found the environment